odea-project/qAlgorithms/report/report.md

 significant increase in execution speed.
 Multithreading is possible to use after the first bin is split, since every bin is treated independently.

+When performing the splitting in the m/z dimension, for small bins the greatest order space is often at the border.
+This leads to many redundant calculations, especially towards the end of a subsetting step.
+If it is possible to implement a check that does not require a lot of processing time, a medium to large boost in efficiency can be assumed.
+For reference, A test dataset with 261 centroids took 98 subsets in m/z total to identify one bin with ten members.

 **Feature Additions**
 While the algorithm works well for LC-MS data, MS^2 datasets can only be binned according to the precursor ion.
 An additional method to subset